venturaEffect/the_consciousness_ai/docs/contributing.md

 3. Documentation has been updated, if applicable.
 4. Your branch is up to date with the latest changes from the `main` branch.

+---

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the terms of the [MIT License](LICENSE).

 ## Acknowledgments

 We greatly appreciate your time and effort in contributing to the Artificial Consciousness Module.
-Let’s build something groundbreaking together!
+Let’s build something great!